 Backup reminders: Select the Remind me to Back Up When I Close My Company File check box and the adjoining text box to specify that you want to be reminded to back up the QuickBooks file every time, every other time, every third time, and so forth, that you close QuickBooks.

-Data verification: Use the Verification buttons to tell QuickBooks that it should check for data integrity when it backs up your data.
-Mark the Complete Verification button for QuickBooks’ best and most comprehensive verification.
+Data verification: Use the verification buttons to tell QuickBooks that it should check for data integrity when it backs up your data.
+Select the Complete Verification radio button for QuickBooks’ best and most comprehensive verification.

 QuickBooks displays a dialog box that asks when you want to back up.